Search String

 As for resource management, in addition to eating food and drinking water, spells and torches can be used as light-sources; and there are intensities of light -- from brightly lit to all but pitch-black darkness.

 Sound plays an important part in DM.
-In addition to stock-standard combat sound effects one can hear the clanking old metal gates as well as mummies shambling around in the darkness.
+In addition to stock-standard combat sound effects one can hear clanking old iron gates as well as mummies shambling around in the darkness.

 Dungeon Master was designed by Doug Bell, Mike Newton and Dennis Walker; its graphics were drawn and animated by Andy Jaros; its audio composed by Wayne Holder.